Dreaming381/Latios-Framework/README.md

 -   You have too many small jobs
 -   You want something that can leverage your OOP experience as a fallback to reduce development costs
--   You have technical artists who want to write MonoBehaviour-like code
+-   You have technical artists who want to write `MonoBehaviour`-like code
 -   You want a better API for modders

 **Common Reasons to Avoid:**